Consult with Pennsylvania College of Technology's admissions department to confirm any application fees and information.

 An unweighted GPA is an average of your scores from each class on a four-point scale.
 Unweighted GPAs range from 4.0 to under 1.0.
 A weighted GPA considers your average grade and the difficulty of your classes.
 A weighted GPA boosts your average by adding extra points for honors or Advanced Placement courses.

-Pennsylvania College of Technology is a test optional school.
+Pennsylvania College of Technology is test optional.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.

 For transfer students, it is not competitive to get admitted to Pennsylvania College of Technology.
 Transfer applications are processed on a on a rolling basis as they are received.